RedDogClifford/Restaurant-Inspection-Report-App/README.md

 Builded UI layouts with working lists, dropdowns, buttons, toolbars, images, and many more.

-Worked in a 4 man agile team that experienced environmental changes.
+Worked in a 4 man agile team that experienced weekly iteration changes to the project.
+(Total of 3 iterations)

 Learned to adapt to changes, plan & test as a team, and catch bugs through formal/informal code reviews.

 Resolved Gitlab merging issues, and learned how to add, commit, push, and pull from gitlab repository.

 Experienced both techniques of Checkout-Edit-Merge and Lock-Edit-Unlock.